 Patrick Krol is a biotech investment and business development specialist.
-Patrick joined biotech venture capital fund Aescap 1 as an Investment Patrick Krol is a biotech investment and business development specialist.
-Patrick joined biotech venture capital fund Aescap 1 as an Investment Patrich Krol is a biotech investment and business development specialist.
-Patrick joined biotech venture capital fund Aescap 1 as an Investment Patrich Krol is a biotech investment product in public biotech.
+Patrick joined biotech venture capital fund Aescap 1 as an Investment Partner at its start in 2005 and in 2009 became the fund's Managing Partner.
+In 2015 he took over the Aescap name to launch Aescap Life Sciences, a fund for joint account investing in public biotech.
 From 1995 to 2005, Patrick guided over 35 public pharma and biotech companies to successfully launch or grow their products.
 As a Founder and Managing Director at consultancy company Firm United Healthcare from 1997 to 2004, Patrick was responsible for growing the company to become a market leader.
-During this period, he also co-founded Interactive Healthcare and the Healthcare Management School.
+During this period, he also cofounded Interactive Healthcare and the Healthcare Management School.
 In 2004 he sold his share in all three companies to become a biotech investment professional.
 Since 2004 he has gained experience on board level in the life sciences sector as the chairman of the supervisory boards of i-Optics B.V. and to-BBB technologies B.V. and as a Non-Executive Director of Aquapharm Biodiscovery Ltd, EasyScan Holding BV, Cassini Holding BV, and Shire International Licensing BV (a subsidiary of top-20 biopharma company Shire Plc), and as a supervisory director of F-star GmbH, F-Star Alpha Ltd, F-Star Beta Ltd, F-Star Gamma Ltd, F-Star Delta Ltd and Orphazyme Aps.
 In 2003, he became a visiting teacher of the business school of the University of Wageningen teaching 'Strategy in the pharmaceutical Industry'.
-He published several articles on biopharma marketing and communications strategy and has been a speaker and moderator at life sciences seminars and congresses.
-Patrick studied physical therapy followed by business economics and later in his career concluded an M.B.A. in Executive Management and Consultancy at LMS.
+He published several articles on biopharma marketing and communications strategy and has been a speaker and M.B.A. in Executive Management and Consultancy at LMS.

-Key Person
+Kev Person

 Patrick Krol will be the Key Person of the Fund and a Key Person Event means the situation occurring when the Key Person ceases to be actively involved in the business and affairs of the Fund as a Portfolio Manager.
 The Fund Manager shall without delay give notice to the Investor Advisory Committee and the Unit Holders of the occurrence of a Key Persons Event.
-In case of a Key Person Event the Investor Advisory Committee, in consultation with the Fund Manager and the Legal Owner, will decide on how to continue with the Fund or potentially how to liquidate the portfolio of the Fund and put it to an end.
+In case of a Key Person Event the Portfolio Advisors and Investor Advisory Committee, in consultation with the Fund Manager and the Legal Owner, will decide on how to continue with the Fund or potentially how to liquidate the portfolio of the Fund and put it to an